tqwewe/website/src/coco_guide/README.md

 ## Helpful error messages

 Using `coco` should prevent a wide range of error in your conventional commit message.
-But if you still made a mistake `coco` will display an error explaining what went wrong :
+But if you still made a mistake, `coco` will display an error explaining what went wrong :

 ```bash